-As described above, a named executive officer would not receive severance payments under the terms of the Severance Plan if his employment is terminated for cause or if he terminates his employment without good reason.
-He also would not receive benefits under the terms of our Supplemental 401(k) Plan or Supplemental Cash Balance Plan if his employment is terminated for cause.
+As described above, a named executive officer would not receive severance payments under the terms of the Severance Plan if his or her employment is terminated for cause or if he or she terminates employment without good reason.
+A named executive officer also would not receive benefits under the terms of our Supplemental 401(k) Plan or Supplemental Cash Balance Plan if his or her employment is terminated for cause.